DSmith575/express-quiz-api/README.md

 Run `npm run seed` To seed a list of super admin users

 ## Running test suite <a name="test-suite"/>
 To run the mocha and chai test suite run `npm run test`
+**NOTE:** You must have a database and have seeded super admins for quizTesting to work

 ## Prettier/Eslint <a name="pre-lint"/>